What is @layer?

 <link rel="stylesheet" href="my-overrides.css">

-Tailwind v4 uses its own @layer declarations.
-If you're mixing shadcn-html components with Tailwind utilities, you can declare an explicit layer order at the top of your main stylesheet to control priority:
+If you're mixing shadcn-html components with another CSS framework that uses its own @layer declarations, you can declare an explicit layer order at the top of your main stylesheet to control priority:

 main.css — explicit layer order